callstack/react-native-paper/README.md

 🧑‍💻 Run the [example app](https://snack.expo.dev/@react-native-paper/react-native-paper-example_v5) with [Expo](https://expo.dev/) to see it in action.
 The source code for the examples are under the [/example](/example) folder.

 📲 You can also try out components in our demo apps available in the both stores [Android](https://play.google.com/store/apps/details?id=com.callstack.reactnativepaperexample&hl=pl&gl=US) and [ iOS](https://apps.apple.com/app/react-native-paper/id1548934513).

-## Getting Started

-Refer to the [getting started guide](https://callstack.github.io/react-native-paper/getting-started.html) for instructions.

-## Documentation

-Check the components and their usage in our [documentation](https://callstack.github.io/react-native-paper/index.html).

 ## Contributing